Alkaline phosphatase: Bacterial

 The optimal pH for the activity of the E. coli enzyme is 8.0 while the bovine enzyme optimum pH is slightly higher at 8.5.
 Alkaline phosphatase accounts for 6% of all proteins in derepressed cells.

-Intragenic complementation
+Heterodimeric alkaline phosphatase

 When multiple copies of a polypeptide encoded by a gene form an aggregate, this protein structure is referred to as a multimer.
 When a multimer is formed from polypeptides produced by two different mutant alleles of a particular gene, the mixed multimer may exhibit greater functional activity than the unmixed multimers formed by each of the mutants alone.
 In such a case, the phenomenon is referred to as intragenic complementation.
 E. coli alkaline phosphatase, a dimer enzyme, exhibits intragenic complementation.
-When particular mutant versions of alkaline phosphatase were combined, the heterodimeric enzymes formed as a result exhibited a higher level of activity than would be expected based on the relative activities of the parental enzymes.
-These findings indicated that the dimer structure of E.coli alkaline phosphatase allows cooperative interactions between the constituent monomers that can generate a more functional form of the holoenzyme.

 Use in research

 By changing the amino acids of the wild-type alkaline phosphatase enzyme produced by Escherichia coli, a mutant alkaline phosphatase is created which not only has a 36-fold increase in enzyme activity, but also retains thermal stability.
 Typical uses in the lab for alkaline phosphatases include removing phosphate monoesters to prevent self-ligation, which is undesirable during plasmid DNA cloning.

 Common alkaline phosphatases used in research include: